 Making Sourdough Hamburger Buns

 Traditional sourdough bread is made from very simple ingredients: sourdough starter, water, flour, and salt.
-However, to give the sourdough hamburger buns a bit of extra softness and flavor that you crave from a good burger bun, I like to add some butter, egg, and honey (or sweetener of your choice) to the dough.
+However, to give this hamburger bun recipe a bit of extra softness and flavor, I like to add some butter, egg, and honey (or sweetener of your choice) to the dough.

 One thing to pay attention to when making sourdough is the consistency of your starter.
 The amount of moisture in your starter will have an effect on the amount of moisture you need for your dough.